epochx/latex-thesis-template/README.md

 # Latex Thesis Template

 > View and edit this template in Overleaf by clicking [here](https://www.overleaf.com/read/fpwdbshkbbpj).
+When using this template in Overleaf, make sure you set up the compiler to be `2017 (Legacy)`.

 This repository contains a full-fledged LaTeX thesis template that has been specifically customized for the department of TMI at the Graduate School of Engineering, the University of Tokyo.
 The `thesis.cls` template provides generic functionality, though, and can be easily adapted or extended to include additional features.